-I've also heard of people who give to beggars in other ways instead of cash.
-Handing them sandwiches.
-Taking them to the nearest fast food place and buying them a meal.
+Maybe you don't want to give them cash - and many of us don't carry cash these days: I've also heard of people who give to beggars in other ways instead of cash.
+Taking them to the nearest convenience store and buying them a sandwich, or to a fast food place and buying them a meal.
 Or something.
 As Jesus tells us, it's the giving that's important.

 And not only that, Jesus says if someone takes your stuff, don't ask for it back!
 That's another one that's really tough for us, because we tend to have a lot of stuff.
 And we like to hang on to it.
-If you've ever borrowed my pen, you probably know that I'm pretty keen on getting it back.
-So I might have some way to go with that one, too.

-And then in verse 31, Jesus says "Do to others as you would have them do to you."
+And then, in verse 31, Jesus says "Do to others as you would have them do to you."